department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 The effective date for a disability that was caused—or made worse—by military service is whichever of these comes later:

 -	The date we get your claim, **or**
--	The date when your illness or injury first started (also known as the date your entitlement arose)
+-	The date your illness or injury first began (also known as the date your entitlement arose)

 If we get your claim within 1 year of the day you left active service, the effective date can be as early as the day following separation.